amira-m-m/node-mongo-blog/README.md

 ## Instructions

+### Set up a new database

+- Create a new MongoDB database and collection named `test` and `posts` respectively.
+- Create a user with read-write permissions and obtain connection string.

+### Set up project locally

 - Clone the project to your local system.
 - Use a terminal to navigate to the project root folder.
 - Run `npm install` to install dependencies.

+### Initialize data in database

+- Create a `.env` file in the root folder.
+- Paste `MONGODB_URI=<CONNECTIONSTRING>` into `.env`, replacing `<CONNECTIONSTRING>` with your MongoDB user's connection string.
+- Use a terminal to navigate to `server/config`.
+- Run `node initializedb.js` to initialize the database with dummy blog posts.

+### Run project

+- Use a terminal to navigate to the project root folder.
 - Run node `app.js` to initialize a local server.
 - Open [localhost:5000](localhost:5000).